LGR2/LGRblog/content/post/Poem No.3.md

 Conscripted and armed with a rolling pin, \
 I was all hers as we made dumplings.
 Press \
 The dough flat—semiquavers, legato—\
-Stacking discs into pagodas: like this.
+Stacking discs into pagodas: soft bliss.

 I watched her fingertips guide each wrapping\
 into their delicate first kiss, sealing\
 Away their shared heart.
 She boils them, alive,\
-slowly—love's crucible of feeling.
+Slowly.
+I recognise their annealing.

 My creator's fingers have gone through me.\
 I have been torn apart, flattened, rolled flat, \